mauritssilvis/darts/cli/java/README.md

 |       |  17 |  D2 |  1 |
 |       |  19 |  D1 |  1 |
 ```

+In checkout tables generated using the Cartesian checkout finder, checkouts are sorted by dartboard field score (in ascending order) and type (single, double, triple, quadruple).
+Additionally, checkouts are not summarized.
+That is, each possible checkout is represented using its own row.
+As a consequence, checkout tables can become very long when many checkouts exist.
+Moreover, the brute-force search method used by the Cartesian checkout finder tends to be slow for scores that require more than 5 darts.

 ### 2.2 Print a dartboard